Solanum rostratum Dunal

 Flowering - May - October.

-Origin - Native to the southwestern U.S., introduced into the midwest and further east.
+Origin - Native to the southwestern U.S., considered introduced in Missouri.

 Other info. - Nasty, nasty, nasty.
 This plant is not one to be handled casually, let alone stepped on.
 The spines are very dense, stiff, and sharp.
 The plant is just brutal.
 Identification in the field is easy, just touch it and you'll know what plant you have.
 Like many species of Solanum, it is also somewhat toxic.
 The plant has been collected from numerous counties in Missouri but is not generally common, at least on the eastern side of the state.
 It becomes much more common in states to our west, and is considered noxious in the Northwest.
 The spines can cause injury to livestock (and careless humans), and if entangled in sheeps' fleece will decrease the value of the wool.
 The plant is actually very attractive visually and could even be considered as an interesting garden specimen if pets are not present, but for obvious reasons it is best not handled.